This gallery contains 26 photos.

 Before you rush to the Botanic Gardens, the fruit there are poor quality and small.
 However, this is because the trees are probably wild sourced and seed grown.

-I have seen, tasted, and will vouch for:
+I have grown, tasted, and will vouch for:

 Very large, delicious, vigorous, fruiting well after 4-5 years.
 I planted 5 trees about 8 years ago and for the past 4 years have harvested at least 100 kg.
 The last couple of years it was probably closer to 200 kg.
 I think the flavour improves over the 6-8 week fruiting period.
 Sometimes a pale yellow shade to the flesh.
 Main cropping mid- late May.

 Small to egg size, clearer flesh and thinner skin than Tagan.
 Less depth of flavour but good sweetness.
 Slower growing than Tagan, though much quicker to fruit.
 Flowers and fruits more prolifically than other varieties, which may account for the smaller fruit size Twiggy, bushy habit.
 Similar season of ripening.
 Possibly the only reliably self-fertile variety.
 Apollo is said to be partially self-fertile.

 Large, long tapered fruit (frequently 150-200 g), clearer flesh like Unique.
 Lovely flavour, similar season of ripening

 I bought the Tagans because they were advertised as having been bred for South Island conditions.
 However true this may be, I doubt the breeding has been going on many generations.
 I am therefore not too surprised that my new plantings (like Kakariki) are beginning to show promise.
 I expect new plantings of the varieties Arhart and Kaiteri to fruit well too.